administrativetrick/cribl-tanium-events/README.md

 # Tanium
 ----

 This pack is targeted for Collection and Processing of Tanium Events.
-Use this to help pack to help normalize Tanium Connect Data, and reduce Tanium All Asset Reports by approximately 20% and reduces Tanium Discover Data by up to 30%.
-Drops null events.
+Use this to help pack to help normalize Tanium Connect Data, and reduce Tanium All Asset Reports by approximately 20%.
 Every time we solve interesting use cases our intent is to add them to this knowledge pack.

 ## Requirements Section